ConfederacyOfGaia/Gaia/cultures.md

 In the Zephyrlands, people speak Zephyran.
 Some gnomes also speak Gnomish, though knowledge of the language has waned over the generations that the gnomes have been integrated into Zephyran society.

-### The Elven Homelands
+### Selarius, The Elven Homelands

-The elven homelands lie in the north/northeast-ish section of the Zephyrlands, in an isolated place that is very hard to get to (some say it is protected by magic).
-Need to define what this means.
+The elven homelands lie in the north/northeast-ish section of the Zephyrlands, in an isolated place that is very hard to find (some say it is protected by magic).

 ### Vell